kubeflow/kubeflow/kubeflow/katib/README.md

 ks apply ${KF_ENV} -c katib
 ```

 If you want to use Katib not in GKE and you don't have StorageClass for dynamic volume provisioning at your cluster, you have to create persistent volume to bound your persistent volume claim.
+For additional information about persistent volume, visit Kubernetes [documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 This is yaml file for persistent volume